 Old Amersham market

-Following our directions, arriving on the high street, you will immediately find on the right the historic Old Amersham market hall, still in use where you will find relatively few but pretty stalls selling antiquities.
+Following our directions, arriving on the high street, you will immediately find on the right the historic Old Amersham market hall.
+After changing use designation many times over the years it is still in use nowadays and you will find relatively few but pretty stalls selling antiquities.

-Shortly afterwards you come across the Amersham museum, reopened a couple of years ago in the original 15th century house.
+Shortly afterwards you come across the Amersham museum, re-opened in 2017 in the original 15th century house.
 The museum hosts a very interesting exhibition to get an idea of how Amersham has developed over time.

 Continuing on the high street you can see the decidedly well-off level of the shops.
 Mostly fashion stores and not just chains, but independent shops where, if your partner will entertain the children, you can enter for a little niche shopping.